-Due to the minimal cost associated with this new requirement, the Department anticipates an extremely low to no rate increase will be necessary that could impact individuals or households of the community.
+Due to the minimal cost associated with new permit requirements, the Department anticipates an extremely low to no rate increase will be necessary, which could impact individuals or households of this community.

-(3) An evaluation of the overall costs and environmental benefits of the control technologies;
+(3) An evaluation of the overall costs and environmental benefits of the Nutrient Monitoring;

-Nutrient Monitoring

 Nutrients are mineral compounds that are required for organisms to grow and thrive.
-Of the six (6) elemental macronutrients, Nitrogen and Phosphorus are generally not readily available and limit growth of organisms.
+Of the six (6) elemental macronutrients, nitrogen and phosphorus are generally not readily available and limit growth of organisms.
 Excess nitrogen and phosphorus will cause a shift in the ecosystem's food web.
 Once excess nitrogen and phosphorous are introduced into a waterbody, some species' populations will dramatically increase, while other populations will not be able to sustain life.
 Competition and productivity are two factors in which nutrients can alter aquatic ecosystems and the designated uses of a waterbody.
-For example, designated uses, such as drinking water sources and recreational uses become impaired when algal blooms take over a waterbody.
+For example, designated uses, such as drinking water sources and recreational uses, become impaired when algal blooms take over a waterbody.
 These blooms can cause foul tastes and odors in the drinking water, unsightly appearance, and fish mortality in the waterbody.
 Some algae also produce toxins that may cause serious adverse health conditions such as liver damage, tumor promotion, paralysis, and kidney damage.
-The monitoring requirements for Nitrogen and Phosphorus have been added to the permit to provide data regarding the health of the receiving stream's aquatic life.
+The monitoring requirements for nitrogen and phosphorus have been added to the permit to provide data regarding the health of the receiving stream's aquatic life.
 A healthy ecosystem is beneficial as it provides reduced impacts on human and aquatic health as well as recreational opportunities.